linuxserver/docker-mods/README.md

 This log can be downloaded from Lidarr under *System* > *Log Files*.
 The log filename can be modified with the `--log` command-line option.

 Log rotation is performed, with 5 log files of 1MB each kept, matching Lidarr's log retention.

->![danger] **NOTE:** If debug logging is enabled with a level above 1, the log file can grow very large very quickly and is much more likely to be rotated.  *Do not leave high-level debug logging enabled permanently.*
+>![warning]
+If debug logging is enabled with a level above 1, the log file can grow very large very quickly and is much more likely to be rotated.  *Do not leave high-level debug logging enabled permanently.*

 # Uninstall
 To completely remove the mod: